GavinKingcome/Schools-AirQuality_MSP2/README.md

   - IQAir API for air quality data
   - Mapbox Geocoding API for location services
 - **Responsive**: CSS Grid/Flexbox with mobile-first approach

+## Security & API Keys

+- The `.gitignore` file is set to ignore only `/config.js` in the project root, so you can safely commit `assets/js/config.js` for deployment.
+- Always use restricted API tokens for public repositories.
+- Never commit unrestricted or production secrets.

 ## Data Sources